 Skin tags are often described as a small growth with a narrow base or stalk, attaching it to the skin.
 They are different to moles in that they are often more mobile, less pigmented and moles tend to have a much wider base.
 They are, on the whole, completely harmless.

 Skin tags are especially common in the armpits and groins.
 They are often associated with skin folds and where skin undergoes friction or chafes.
 This can be a nuisance as they can often get caught on clothing and make it difficult to shave.
 They are also relatively common on the neck, face, chest and back.
 In men, skin tags or warts on the neck can be especially problematic when it comes to shaving.

-The cryopen is a pen shaped device that is able to discharge cold liquid nitrogen.
+The Cryopen is a pen shaped device that is able to discharge cold liquid nitrogen.
 The liquid nitrogen is used to freeze the skin tags.
 As a result they usually necrose (turn pale) and fall off leaving behind a relatively small, discrete scar that is often not noticeable.
-For larger skin tags a second and even third session of cryopen treatment maybe needed.
+For larger skin tags a second and even third session of Cryopen treatment maybe needed.
 The treatment is often very tolerable and many clients do not opt for local anaesthetic creams.
 Complications after cryotherapy for skin tags are few and far between.
 For further details on the Cryopen please visit our Cryotherapy page.

 At Rejuvence Clinic we are very experienced in the treatment and removal of lumps and bumps.
 These lumps and bumps include moles, keloid scars and skin tags.
-We offer a free consultation and are normally able to carry out the procedure on the same day.
+We offer consultations and are normally able to carry out the procedure on the same day.